randyleonard99/digitalframeworks-spring2020/class1/README.md

 ### Activity
 * Github/markdown training
-   * Put your repo link in [here](https://docs.google.com/forms/d/e/1FAIpQLSdD2Z-xjCkrRAqSs8jb-UmiBXXWTnKVWg55rhLVvmn0YkcuQw/viewform)
+   * Put your repo link in the class Slack channel.